skirtyman/2BNOR-2B/README.md

 truth tables
 - [ ] ?trim excess brackets from headers to reduce length and produce more visually appealing tables.
-- [ ] produce tables straight from the diagram

 minimisation
 - [ ] ensure the boolean function is completely covered by the essential prime and prime implicant.